mjj4685/Codewars/README.md

 # Codewars

-## This is the GitHub repository where I save copies of the katas I've completed on <a href="https://www.codewars.com/" rel="nofollow">codewars.com</a> : https://www.codewars.com/users/mjj4685
+## This is the GitHub repository where I save copies of the katas I've completed at :  https://www.codewars.com/users/mjj4685